 - Equipment financing – 6 to 12 months in business

 - Accounts receivable financing – 3+ months in business

-- Lines of credit – 6 to 12 months in business
+- Business lines of credit – 6 to 12 months in business

 - Term loans – 12 to 24+ months in business

-The average number of months in business required by lenders in Nav’s marketplace is 24 months.
-A few lenders do not have a minimum time in business requirement, some are much shorter, and the longest is 84 months.
+The average number of months in business required by lenders of Nav’s options is 24 months.
+A few lenders do not have a minimum time in business eligibility requirement, some are much shorter, and the longest is 84 months.
 (Nav helps match small business owners to financing options and works with a wide variety of lenders offering various types of financing.)